portswigger-cloud/postmortems/2023/11/dataloss-on-crossplane-upgrade.md

 Databases could be recreated through point in time backups where they exist, in other cases BSEE instances with blank database were recovered.

 ## Corrective and Preventative Measures
-* Disown the Kubernetes customer instance namespace from Crossplane once it is created, prevent it from being inadvertently deleted in the future.
+* Disown the Kubernetes customer instance namespace from Crossplane once it is created, prevent it from being inadvertently deleted in the future - [jira link](https://portswigger.atlassian.net/browse/SAAS-309)
-* Create alerts when database backups fail
+* Create alerts when database backups fail - [jira link](https://portswigger.atlassian.net/browse/SAAS-311)
-* Take periodic logic (pg_dump) backups of each database and store it in S3 alongside the existing point in time backups.
+* Take periodic logic (pg_dump) backups of each database and store it in S3 alongside the existing point in time backups. - [jira link](https://portswigger.atlassian.net/browse/SAAS-313)
-* Investigate the [Percona Operator for PostgreSQL](https://github.com/percona/percona-postgresql-operator) as a replacement from [cloudnative-pg](https://github.com/cloudnative-pg/cloudnative-pg) as we have seen a number of issues with cloudnative-pg which has undermined our confidence in their solution
+* Investigate the [Percona Operator for PostgreSQL](https://github.com/percona/percona-postgresql-operator) as a replacement from [cloudnative-pg](https://github.com/cloudnative-pg/cloudnative-pg) as we have seen a number of issues with cloudnative-pg which has undermined our confidence in their solution - [jira link](https://portswigger.atlassian.net/browse/SAAS-312)

 ## White board session
 ![white board](../../media/06-11-2023-data-loss.jpg)